AlibabaPAI/llumnix/docs/Arguments.md

 - Instance types for the engine.
 - Possible choices: prefill, decode, no_constraints

-`--use-podname-as-engine-disagg-instance-id`
+`--engine-disagg-inst-id-env-var`
-- Use envorinment variable POD_NAME as engine instance id.
+- Use which envorinment variable as engine instance id.

 # Unsupported vLLM feature options